7851 Ventura Canyon Avenue

 bbq/grill

-Incredible gated complex with 2 bedrooms and 2 baths apartment style units built in 2014.
-All the modern day ammenities including washer and dryer hookups in the units.
-There is a community gym, BBQ and comes with 2 car tandem parking.
+Incredible gated complex. @ bedroom and 2 bath apartment units.
+Built in 2014 with all modern amenities including washer and dryer in the unit.
+There is a community gym, BBQ and courtyard.
+Parking is 2 car tandem.

 Nitty Gritty